You Might Like

 Web sites may have this information at the beginning or end of a page or on the home page of the site, but are much less likely to have been reviewed.

 The chart below lists criteria that can be used to tell whether you have an article from a scholarly journal or from a popular magazine.
-Most of the criteria listed for scholarly journal articles can also be applied to books and Internet resources to help determine their value.
+Most of the criteria listed for scholarly journal articles can also be applied to books and open access sourcesto help determine their value.
 The more criteria your resource has listed under the Scholarly Journals column, the more likely it will be a good resource.

 |Lengthy, detailed articles||Brief articles|